eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

    echo 'export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES' >> ~/.bash_profile
    ```

 10. Install `ovftool`.
 In Ubuntu, open a web browser and download [ovftool](https://developer.vmware.com/web/tool/4.4.0/ovf).
 Unzip the downloaded file and add its path to your `PATH` environment variable by the following commands.
-Refer [here](https://docs.vmware.com/en/VMware-Telco-Cloud-Operations/1.4.0/deployment-guide-140/GUID-95301A42-F6F6-4BA9-B3A0-A86A268754B6.html).
+More info [here](https://docs.vmware.com/en/VMware-Telco-Cloud-Operations/1.4.0/deployment-guide-140/GUID-95301A42-F6F6-4BA9-B3A0-A86A268754B6.html).

     ```bash
     unzip <YOUR DOWNLOADED FILE>